Nelleke20/notebook.buurtenrecommender/README.md

 ### Introduction
-As we are still trying to look for a house, we sometimes pass very nice neigborhoods and image living there.
-When there are not houses available in these neigborhoods, we wished to know other places which are jst as nice.
-Therefor I decided to build an app which would recommend likeminded neigborhoods.
+We sometimes pass very nice neigborhoods and imagined living there.
+At this point we are still trying to buy a house.
+When there are no houses available in these neigborhoods, we wished we would know other neigborhoods which are just as nice (and do have houses available).
+Therefore I decided to build an app which would recommend likeminded neigborhoods.
 Doesn't that sound very practical?
-So the question I tried to answer was, if we like specific neigborhoods in our province; can we recommend other neigborhoods that are look a likes?
+So the question I tried to answer was: If we like specific neigborhoods in our province, what are other neigborhoods that are lookalikes, based on features that we find important?

 #### Starting date
 Dec 1, 2022